Skip to content

 Location: nuvom/worker.py, nuvom/execution/job_runner.py

-• Supports graceful shutdown with log flushing and safe teardown.
+• Graceful shutdown with log flushing and clean teardown.

 Result Backends